 – Daryl Mihal, Daktronics Regional Sales Manager

-The Rangers will open the new Globe Life Field in 2020 with over 18,600 square feet of LED.
-All but one display at the new ballpark will be HDR-capable to bring better image quality to the content shown.
+The Texas Rangers new home, Globe Life Field, also opened in 2020 with over 18,000 square feet of LED.
+All but one display at the new ballpark is HDR-capable to bring better image quality to the content shown.

 Customers wishing to take advantage of HDR content today, or those wanting to future-proof their systems, can do so knowing Daktronics is prepared to support them.
 Go with the experts!